 If the harassing conduct is engaged in by a supervisor, foreperson, manager, owner, officer or director of the company the company is automatically liable for any unlawful harassment.
 This is because the company’s eyes and ears are its supervisors and managers.
 If they engage in unlawful conduct, it is presumed that the company knows about it.

 For starters, you should not fail to act because you fear that it will create more harassment/discrimination.
 You should also not quit!
 Employees are expected to use any available reporting mechanism to attempt to resolve their employment issues before quitting.
 If that fails, and the treatment continues, an employee may quit and seek damages, but they may also continue working at their place of employment and seek damages.
 You should first report the situation, IN WRITING, to the appropriate supervisor or manager (be sure to keep a copy for yourself).
 You should always follow your company’s reporting requirements whenever possible.
-If you have already reported the harassment/discrimination and it has continued, you should immediately contact the premier harassment/discrimination lawyers at The Cartwright Law Firm for a free case evaluation!
+If you have already reported the harassment/discrimination and it has continued, you should immediately contact us for a free case evaluation!

 You should also know that you have a LIMITED TIME PERIOD TO BRING YOUR CLAIM OF HARASSMENT/DISCRIMINATION.
-In most situations you have one year to file a formal complaint with the appropriate governmental agency (EEOC or Department of Fair Employment and Housing (DFEH)) before you can sue YOUR COMPANY in a way that you might be familiar with.
-The Cartwright Law Firm can help you with this process and often times, getting a law firm involved early is the best course of action.
+In most situations you have one year to file a formal complaint with the appropriate governmental agency (EEOC or Department of Fair Employment and Housing (DFEH)) before you can sue your company in a way that you might be familiar with.
+We can help you with this process and often times, getting a law firm involved early is the best course of action.
 After filing this formal complaint with the gov’t, you or your legal representatives may obtain a “Right To Sue” letter, which is necessary before being able to file a complaint in the court system.

-In sum, you should immediately contact The Cartwright Law Firm if you think you are a victim of harassment or discrimination.
-This conduct is not tolerated by our society and the lawyers at The Cartwright Law Firm are passionate about protecting the rights of anyone that is being treated differently or unfairly because they may be perceived as “different” by others.
+In sum, you should immediately contact us if you think you are a victim of harassment or discrimination.
+This conduct is not tolerated by our society and the we are passionate about protecting the rights of anyone that is being treated differently or unfairly because they may be perceived as “different” by others.
 We will zealously seek damages against those responsible to see to it that the contact is stopped and that you are compensated for what you have been forced to endure.
-Contact The Cartwright Law Firm today for a free evaluation and to speak to one of our qualified employment harassment attorney in San Francisco.
 Our Firm handles harassment and discrimination cases all over the state of California including San Francisco, Oakland, San Jose, Marin, the East Bay, Sacramento, The Central Valley and beyond!